oasis-open/cti-stix-elevator/docs/command-line.rst

                 Prefix to use for custom property names when missing policy is 'use-custom-properties'.

+  --infrastructure
+                Infrastructure will be included in the conversion.
+                Default for version 2.1 is true.

   --package-created-by-id PACKAGE_CREATED_BY_ID
                 Use provided identifier for "created_by_ref"
                 properties.